Aerosol Delivery Devices

 Pediatric Compressor

-To appeal to the pediatric patient with asthma, compressors were designed in a variety of animal and toy shapes.
+To appeal to the pediatric patients, compressors were designed in a variety of animal and toy shapes.